SMB-M87/Skatepark/README.md

 # Skatepark
 This project was build with OpenGL and C++ from scratch using the freeglut, glew and glm libraries.
 Only the skateboard model was imported and made with Blender(Not a masterpiece).
 Meaning that all other shapes were made by using a Cube, Prism, Cylinder, Sphere, Torus or a combination of those models.
 These models were made by calculating the needed vertices, normals and uv's.
+It doesn't seem like much but that was a tedious and insightfull task.

 ![Image of recreated skatepark](image.png)